vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

     return do_execve(getname(filename), argv, envp);
 }
 ```
-- Implementation of the `execve` is pretty simple here, as we can see it just returns the result of the `do_execve function`.
-The `do_execve` function defined in the same source code file and do the following things:

-    - Initialize two pointers on a userspace data with the given arguments and environment variables;
-    - return the result of the `do_execveat_common`.
+- Implementation of the `execve` is pretty simple here, as we can see it just returns the result of the `do_execve` function which initialize two pointers on a userspace data with the given arguments and environment variables & return the result of the `do_execveat_common`.

 We can see its implementation:
 ```
+int do_execve(struct filename *filename,
+        const char __user *const __user *__argv,
+        const char __user *const __user *__envp)
+{
         struct user_arg_ptr argv = { .ptr.native = __argv };
         struct user_arg_ptr envp = { .ptr.native = __envp };
         return do_execveat_common(AT_FDCWD, filename, argv, envp, 0);
+}
 ```
-- The `do_execveat_common` function does main work - it executes a new program.
-This function takes similar set of arguments, but as you can see it takes five arguments instead of three.
+- The `do_execveat_common` function takes similar set of arguments, but having 2 extra arguments.
 - The first argument is the file descriptor that represent directory with our application, in our case the `AT_FDCWD` means that the given pathname is interpreted relative to the current working directory of the calling process.
-The fifth argument is flags.
-In our case we passed `0` to the `do_execveat_common`.
+- The fifth argument is flags.
+In our case we passed `0` .
 We will check in a next step, so will see it latter.
-- First of all the `do_execveat_common` function checks the filename pointer and returns if it is `NULL`.
-After this we check flags of the current process that limit of running processes is not exceed:
+- `do_execveat_common` function checks the filename pointer & returns if it is `NULL`.
+- After this we check flags of the current process that limit of running processes is not exceed:
 ```
 if (IS_ERR(filename))
     return PTR_ERR(filename);